Google disclosure request

 If a Google user who posted defamatory or harassing posts about you had used a mobile telephone number to access their Google account and if the mobile telephone number is a pay-as-you-go number, it might still be possible, through internet geo-locations, to locate the actual user.

 Yes.
-In many cases, it is possible to locate the user of a pay-as-you-go telephone number through the mobile phone service provider, to an actual shop, where the pay-as-you-go number was purchased or had been toped-up.
-If needs to, we can obtain further disclosure from the stores, which will often have some relevant credit card information, CCTV or user registration or account information that will help us locate the user of the pay-as-you-go telephone number.
+In many cases, it is possible to locate the user of a pay-as-you-go telephone number through the mobile phone service provider, to an actual shop, where the pay-as-you-go number was purchased or had been topped up.
+If needs be, we can obtain further disclosure from the stores, which will often have some relevant credit card information, CCTV, user registration or account information that will help us locate the user of the pay-as-you-go telephone number.

 If Google provide the IP address of a fake Google account, which was created by a pay-as-you-go mobile number, you will usually still be able to get an injunction against persons unknown, based on the information Google has given you.

 The court would only expect the victim of a wrongdoing to take reasonable steps to try and identify their online harasser.
 In most cases, if it is proven difficult to identify a Google user, because they had used a pay-as-you-go mobile telephone number to create a fake account, you will be able to apply for a default judgment and for an injunction against “persons unknown” and to serve the injunction on Google, or on any other website operators where you are being defamed or harassed.
 Importantly, you will also be able to serve the injunction on anyone you suspect of being involved in the posting of the harassment or the defamation and they will also be covered and bound by the injunction.
 This nearly always brings the harassment campaign to an abrupt end.